-Sicily’s most famous street food is the Arancina, a ball of rice coated in breadcrumbs and deep-fried, which is similar in size, shape, and colour to a small orange, hence the name.
+Sicily’s most famous street food is the Arancina, a deep-fried rice ball, which is similar in size, shape, and colour to a small orange, hence the name.

 However in Catania they have their own version called the Arancino which, rather than being round, has a pointed tip in homage to the cone of Etna, their local volcano.
 To eat them, they should be turned upside down and held by the tip, an elegant method of consumption that will help you blend in with the locals.

-So, in Catania you’d request an ‘arancino’ or two or more ‘arancini’, whereas in Palermo (and the rest of Italy) you’d want to buy an ‘arancina’ or some ‘arancine’.
-The issue is so sensitive that the Cadèmia Siciliana was asked to decide which forms were correct, although wisely they say both are acceptable and the difference is due to shape and geography.
-Still it best to remember the terms you use are a matter of civic pride.
+The issue of what to call them is so sensitive that the Cadèmia Siciliana was asked to decide which forms were correct, although wisely they say both are acceptable and the difference is due to shape and geography.
+Still it’s best to remember the terms you use are a matter of civic pride.
 Get them wrong and you risk insulting your hosts!
-Or you could take the stress out of ordering just by pointing and saying how many you want.
+In both cities the plural is ‘arancini’ so maybe order two to be safe!

 Arancini come with different fillings, the classic being ‘al ragù’ (slow-cooked meat and tomato sauce) with mozzarella and/or caciocavallo cheese and peas.